tarwn/lessthandot-hugo/blogs/content/posts/2011-10-07-ada-lovelace-day-do-you.md

 Kalen is also involved with the [SQL Server MVP Deep Dives Vol. 2][4] book, just like with the previous version all author royalties will be donated to charity.

-Thank you Kalen for providing all that wonderful information in a variety of formats…the SQL community is thankful!!
+Thank you Kalen for providing all that wonderful information in a variety of formats...the SQL community is thankful!!

 So my readers, which women have influenced you over the years?
-Leave me a comment or blog about it and drop me a link in the comments….
+Leave me a comment or blog about it and drop me a link in the comments....

  [1]: http://forum.ltd.local/viewtopic.php?f=100&t=15486
  [2]: http://sqlblog.com/blogs/kalen_delaney/